LuizAVManoel/oculus_extinguisher/README.md

 <p>An image that is going to be inpainted requires a mask.</p>

-<p>We are going to start with a simple frontal portrait and artificially add an eyeglasses mask to it.
+<p> We are going to start with a simple frontal portrait and artificially add an eyeglasses mask to it.
 The original image (without eyeglasses) will work as a reference after the algorithm is implemented on the masked (with eyeglasses) image.
-Based on the article, we decided to go through the following steps:
+Based on the article, we decided to go through the following steps: </p>

 <ol>
 <li>
     We'll implement the inpaiting algorithm on a grayscale image.
 </li>

 | <img src="/images/01-fidel-grayscale.png" height="290" /> | <img src="/images/02-fidel-grayscale.png" height="290" /> |
 |:--:|:--:|
 | The control image (without<br/>eyeglasses).
 Source: <a title="Fidel" href="https://commons.wikimedia.org/wiki/Fidel_Castro#/media/File:Fidel_Castro.jpg" target="_blank" rel="noopener">Wikimedia</a> (altered) | The masked image. |

 <br/>

 <li>
     Once the algorithm is sucessfully implemented on a grayscale image we'll apply the same method for each RGB channel of a collored image.
 </li>